linuxcaffe/tw-tod-sh/README.md

 # tw-tod-sh
 (taskwarrior time-of-day shell script)

-is a taskwarrior extension designed to filter-out tasks that are not appropriate for the current (now) time of day.
+is a taskwarrior extension designed to filter-out tasks that are not appropriate for the current (now) time of day, for 2 selected reports.
 Using the extension is as easy as adding +morn +aft +day +eve +night tags to any tasks that would be best performed at those times.

 ### Features